 More vintage Halloween costumes based on old TV shows

 If Angie Dickinson — the lead actress in the Police Woman TV series, who played Sergeant “Pepper” Anderson — actually looked like this mask, her TV career would have ended before it ever began.
 But the dress, though.
 They got that part totally right.

-Vintage Halloween costumes from sci-fi show Space 1999
+Halloween costumes from the classic sci-fi show Space 1999

 This gorgeous woman — Maya from Space 1999, played by Catherine Schell — is so poorly portrayed by this vintage Halloween costume, she probably could have filed a defamation of character lawsuit.
 (Note: I’m not a lawyer, nor did she play one on TV.
 She was a science officer.)

 “So I’m going out trick-or-treating, but the mask’s rubber band keeps breaking and keeps getting shorter.
 I’m fixing it, it’s getting tighter and tighter on my face.
 You know, when it starts slicing into your eyeballs there and you’re trying to breathe through that little hole… getting all sweaty.
 ‘I can’t see, I can’t breathe, but we gotta keep going, we gotta get the candy.'” – From Jerry Seinfeld Live on Broadway: I’m Telling You for the Last Time